nakayama-kazuki/202x/threejs/en/readme.md

 <img  width='300' src='https://raw.githubusercontent.com/nakayama-kazuki/202x/main/threejs/img/screenshot.gif' />

 In <a href='https://pj-corridor.net/stick-figure/stick-figure.html'>Stick Figure</a>, <a href='https://pj-corridor.net/stick-figure/rubber-figure.html'>Rubber Figure</a>, and <a href='https://pj-corridor.net/stick-figure/hand.html'>Hand</a>, I implemented a screenshot feature that copies the image of the determined pose to the clipboard.
-This feature uses `WebGLRenderer.domElement.toDataURL()`, but initially, I struggled to capture the rendered image.
+This feature uses `toDataURL()` on `WebGLRenderer.domElement` (<a href='https://threejs.org/docs/#api/en/renderers/WebGLRenderer.domElement'>reference</a>), but initially, I struggled to capture the rendered image.

 For example, in the following code :